DennisVNilsson/DennisVNilsson/README.md

 📫 Reach out to me through Github or LinkedIn - https://www.linkedin.com/in/dennisnilssonvilhelm/

+🔭 I’m currently working on the project 'Chess Visulization and Analysis', which foremost aims to visualize move tendencies for chss960, in camparison to normal variant chess.
+Utilizing Lichess open database, pandas and seaborn libraries, and Jupyter notebook.

 _[Note that most repositorys involving school related course work is private due to constraints of plagarism]_

 <!--